cansavvy/DataTrail_ReOrg/docs/no_toc/00_intro_06_account_setup.md

 *  <a href="https://www.linkedin.com" target="_blank">LinkedIn</a> - this is a site to share information about yourself with employers.
 *  <a href="https://twitter.com" target="_blank">Twitter</a> - this is a social media site that we will use to share our data science products and get support from the data science community.
 *  <a href="https://Basecamp.com/" target="_blank">Basecamp</a> - this is a website where you will be able to chat online with your fellow students and instructors.
-*  <a href="https://rstudio.cloud/" target="_blank">RStudio Cloud</a> - this is a website where you can use Rstudio, the main tool to learn data science.
+*  <a href="https://posit.cloud/" target="_blank">Posit Cloud</a> - this is a website where you can use Rstudio, the main tool to learn data science.
 *  <a href="https://github.com" target="_blank">GitHub</a> - this is a website where we will share the results of our data science projects with each other and the world.